Ashishgowra/V2X-Networklayer/README.md

 # V2X-Networklayer
-Routing protocols in vehicular communication for VoIP application RSUExampleScenario.ned gives the description of different layers used for vehicle node highway.sumo.cfg describes the traffic simulation for a specified area chosen omnetpp.ini gives the initialization of all the components in omnet++ Other files give more information about the thesis description
+This repository provides code and information about the Thesis titles : Routing protocols in vehicular communication for VoIP application.
+RSUExampleScenario.ned gives the description of different layers used for a vehicle node. highway.sumo.cfg describes the traffic simulation for a specified specified area. omnetpp.ini gives the initialization of all the components in omnet++.
+Other files give more information about the thesis description